Next Start

 The BLS also mentions that many employers value industry credentials, such as ASE certification.
 As mentioned above, becoming ASE certified requires two years of hands-on experience, and UTI graduates can substitute their education for one of those years.

-To sum things up, with help from UTI’s auto mechanic school, you can begin pursuing a career in after a year or less!
+To sum things up, with help from UTI’s auto mechanic school, graduates can begin pursuing a career in less than a year or less.7

 How Much Do Auto Mechanics Make?